Learning how to use cognitive defusion to reduce stress

 That’s an interesting thought.

 This is just your mind problem solving.
-Your mind evolved to solve problems.
-This is its job.
+Your mind evolved to solve problems; this is its job.
 But some of those solutions are not very effective.
-You can assess whether your mind is doing your job well.
-Is the way your mind is doing its job giving you a rich meaningful life?
+You can assess whether your mind is doing its job well.
+Is the way your mind is doing its job giving you a rich, meaningful life?

 Take a step back and look at this thought from your observing self.